Standards

 Mediums of Publicly Available Information Document (pdf)

-Dated March 4, 2023, the document establishes the four mediums which represent the totality of the PAI
+Revised on October 16, 2023, the document establishes the four mediums which represent the totality of the PAI

 environment at this time.
 The document also provides clarification regarding topics such as gray literature, and observation vs. elicitation.